SuperStar0907/Tip_Calculator_Kotlin/README.md

 # Tip_Calculator_Kotlin
-A Simple kotlin app for Android Tip Calculator deployed on playstore .
+A Simple kotlin app for Android Tip Calculator made using android studio .